Editorial for BPC 1 S4 - Binary Matrices

 Solution

-To elaborate a bit on the above, we can use the following code to find the first row where A and B differ, then AND with the result and use the same idea to find the first bit in that row where they differ.
+To elaborate a bit on the above, we can use the following code to find the first row where and differ, then AND with the result and use the same idea to find the first bit in that row where they differ.

 XOR C A B